CebzanSamuel/Android-CarApplication/README.md

 # Android - CarApplication
- An android car sales application, car social media,  that allows its users to post pictures, model, price, year, color and desciption of a car.
+ An android car sales application, car social media,  that allows its users to post pictures, model, price, year, color and description of a car.
 # Features
 * User Login / Registration
 * Make a post